-The UPSC Mains Exam has 9 papers comprising four General Studies Paper viz., GS Paper I, GS Paper II, GS Paper III, and GS Paper IV, Essay Paper, Compulsory English Paper, Compulsory Indian Language Paper, and Optional Subject Paper I and Paper II.
+The UPSC Mains Exam has 9 papers comprising four General Studies Paper viz., GS Paper I, GS Paper II, GS Paper III, and GS Paper IV, Essay Paper, Compulsory English Paper, Compulsory Indian Language Paper, and Optional Subject Paper I and Paper-II.

-The general studies Paper I syllabus of the UPSC Mains Exam has been broken into main topic wise to make aspirants’ mains exam preparation effective and revision easier.
+The general studies Paper I syllabus of the UPSC Mains exam has been broken into main topic wise to make aspirants’ mains exam preparation effective and revision easier.
 Also, the book list or sources to be referred to cover the GS Paper I syllabus is given.
-Candidates’ writing UPSC 2020 Civil Services Main Exam can utilize this topic-wise preparation for GS Paper I in their revision and need not panic if they have missed any topics, either they can add or skip if they find it difficult, as it is always advised any last moment inclusion of new topics will spoil the entire preparation.
+Candidates’ writing UPSC 2020 Civil Services Mains can utilize this topic-wise preparation for GS Paper I in their revision and need not panic if they have missed any topics, either they can add or skip if they find it difficult, as it is always advised any last moment inclusion of new topics will spoil the entire preparation.

 How to Prepare GS for IAS Mains?